LegumeFederation/cvitjs/README.md

 ```
 --build-arg apiauth=true
 ```
-is provided.

-When it is time to start the container, there are two mount points exposed to add configuration and data:
+When it is time to start the container, there are two mount points exposed to add configuration and data directories:
 `/app/config` and `/app/assets` respectively.

-An example of starting an instance of GCViT:
+An example of starting an instance of GCViT inside the gcvit directory:
 ```
 docker run -d \
 --name gcvit \